 I Can Empathize With the Dark Side of Religion and Abuse

 This blog writer understands the dark side of religion.
 This blog was triggered out of psychological pain.
-Years ago to a false accusation by a United States Air Force Officer was leveled against me in 2013.
+Years ago a false accusation by a United States Air Force Officer was leveled against me in 2013.
 At the time I was being evangelized and invited to Eric Simmons and Jordan Kauflin’s Redeemer Arlington.
 “Andrew White” (pseudonym) was evangelizing me in a faith crisis.
 The false accusation dealt with stalking and came out of the blue.
 It was shocking because Andrew pursued a friendship and invited me into his home and shortly before the false accusation asked me to change the password to his computer so he could not access pornography.
 He was deeply into Sovereign Grace/Acts 29 culture.
 Now I will be honest in stating that I made mistakes also at the time and I own those but what was leveled was not even an issue.
 After the false accusation Andrew then turned around in time and focused on recruiting another person to Redeemer Arlington.
 Meanwhile, I had to pick the pieces of my life off the ground and find a way forward.
 This situation became the darkest period of my life.
 I say that having also buried my parents in 2017 and 2018.
 Sadly I can understand what happened to my parents due to their illness, as painful as it is to state that fact.
-However, I could not understand how an Air Force Captain into John Piper, Matt Chandler, Mark Driscoll and Tim Keller who also bragged about his faith could trigger a situation that taught me why rape and sexual abuse is a problem in the military.
+However, I can not understand how an Air Force Captain deep into John Piper, Matt Chandler, Mark Driscoll and Tim Keller who also bragged about his faith could trigger a situation that taught me why rape and sexual abuse is a problem in the military.
 When I saw how a military officer can abuse his authority in a military culture it taught me why abuse can be a systemic problem in military culture.
-In time I sought counsel from an attorney who advised me that I had a defamation of character lawsuit.
+In time I sought counsel from an attorney who advised me that I had a defamation of character lawsuit against Andrew.
 All I wanted was a sincere and heartfelt apology.
-That never happened.
-And one of the things l learned from this mess and greater evangelicalism is thst evan6gelicals never own their mistakes.
-Its why American evangelicalism is poisonous.
+That never happened, instead he fled.
+And one of the things l learned from this mess and greater evangelicalism is that evangelicals never own their mistakes.
+Its why American evangelicalism is poisonous and toxic.

 I have never recovered.
 As time has passed I stopped talking about it and learned that evangelical Christians don’t believe in asking for forgiveness or in seeking to pick up the wounded they create.
 The false accusation was the darkest season of my life and years later I still remain stunned that it even occurred.
 Its effect was not only on me but it caused pain to my family and even popped up in a hospital room in what was a terminal illness for my Mom.
 So when people approach me and share stories about a false accusation in church, corrupt elders or pastors and discuss sex abuse cover-up or other issues, sadly I can nod my head and relate.
 The reality is that much of this you will not understand unless you have endured it.
 If you want to read more detail you can read, “Unless You Experience Spiritual Abuse Then You Won’t Understand How Painful it is”